 - 1. Admission to the university. - 2.
-Documentation of current practical nurse license. - Documentation of the completion of 12 generaleducation credit hours required in the A.S.N. program.
-Two biological science courses and one psychology course must be taken as part of this requirement.
+Documentation of current practical nurse license. - Documentation of the completion of 18 generaleducation credit hours required in the A.S.N. program.
+Courses required are: two biological science courses, English composition, Introduction to Psychology, and A100 Drug Dosage Calculation.
 Students must achieve a grade of C or higher in all required courses.